Proximal Action Replacement for Behavior Cloning Actor-Critic in Offline Reinforcement Learning: Results

-\textbf{Kitchen Domain:} On the challenging FrankaKitchen manipulation tasks, PAR consistently improves all baseline methods.
-As shown in Table~\ref{Motivational_comparison}, BCQ+PAR improves from 13.5 to 24.5 (+11.0 points) on average, while TD3+BC+PAR achieves substantial gains from 0.0 to 20.0, demonstrating PAR's effectiveness even when starting from very low baseline performance.
-IQL+PAR advances from 48.7 to 61.4 (+12.7 points), and EDP+PAR improves from 45.5 to 62.5 (+17.0 points).
-Notably, on Kitchen-P, IQL+PAR achieves 65.6, representing a +19.3 point improvement over the baseline.
-These results validate PAR's effectiveness in high-dimensional manipulation domains, where the method successfully guides policies toward better action sequences.
+\textbf{AntMaze Domain:} As reported in Table~\ref{Motivational_comparison}, PAR consistently yields average improvements across all baselines on AntMaze tasks: BCQ improves from 37.8 to 45.3 (+7.5), IQL from 57.1 to 70.8 (+13.7), EDP from 50.2 to 62.6 (+12.4), and even the deterministic TD3+BC advances from 0.2 to 2.0 (+1.8).
+These gains demonstrate that PAR effectively breaks through the performance limits imposed by behavior cloning, enabling successful suboptimal trajectory stitching for long-horizon sparse-reward navigation.

+\textbf{Kitchen Domain:} As shown in Table~\ref{Motivational_comparison}, PAR yields substantial average improvements across all baselines on high-dimensional FrankaKitchen manipulation tasks: BCQ improves from 13.5 to 24.6 (+11.1), IQL from 48.7 to 61.5 (+12.8), EDP from 45.5 to 62.6 (+17.1), and TD3+BC surges from 0.0 to 20.0 (+20.0).
+These robust gains confirm that PAR successfully guides policies toward better action sequences in complex robotic control, remarkably rescuing TD3+BC from complete failure.

-\textbf{Comparison with Other SOTA Methods:} Table~\ref{SOTA_comparison} compares PAR-enhanced methods against state-of-the-art offline RL approaches, including trajectory planning methods (PG, TAT, LoMAP, RefPlan) and flow-matching methods (FQL, QIPO).
-On MuJoCo tasks, SSAR+PAR achieves the best average performance of 90.9, followed by QIPO (87.9) and EDP+PAR (88.6).
-Notably, PAR-enhanced methods achieve top performance on several individual tasks: SSAR+PAR ranks first on HalfCheetah-M-E (96.0) and Hopper-M-E (112.7), while EDP+PAR and SSAR+PAR achieve the best results on Hopper-M-R (102.6) and Walker2d-M-R (95.1), respectively.
-These results demonstrate that PAR, when combined with strong baseline methods, can achieve competitive or superior performance compared to sophisticated SOTA approaches, while maintaining the simplicity and compatibility of the underlying algorithms.
+\textbf{Comparison with Other SOTA Methods:} Table~\ref{SOTA_comparison} benchmarks PAR-enhanced methods against sophisticated trajectory planning and flow-matching SOTA methods.
+Specifically, SSAR+PAR achieves the highest average score of 90.9 on MuJoCo tasks, outperforming the strongest SOTA competitor QIPO (87.4) and securing top scores on five out of nine individual tasks.
+This confirms that plugging PAR into simple actor-critic methods yields competitive or superior performance compared to highly complex SOTA algorithms.